vnaveen9296/bag_splitter/README.md

 # bag_splitter
-ROS bag splitter for audacity challenge2 datasets
+ROS bag splitter for Udacity Self Driving Car challenge2 datasets

-## Split the bag files into smaller bags
+## Split the bag files into smaller bags that contain image topics only
 You can use this program to split into smaller bags.
 Right now, it only writes image topics in the output files.
 Can be modified to include steering info also.
 Or a new method can be written to just extract/split steering topics (TODO)

 I believe this helps for the following reasons